Jigoku/redeclipse_server/README.md

 =================
 Slackbuild script for redeclipse_server

-This is the slackbuild script i use for deploying a redeclipse server onto a Rasperry Pi box.
+This is the slackbuild script i use for deploying a redeclipse server onto a Rasperry Pi box running slackware linux.

 Included are a cron script to keep the server online in the event of a crash, and an /etc/rc.d/ script to manage the server.